PyGit24/Altdrx/README.md

 Conclusion
-By following the above instructions, you should be able to successfully install, set up, and run the automated test scripts for Altdrx.com.
-Feel free to reach out if you encounter any issues or need further assistance.
+By following the above instructions, you would be able to successfully install, set up, and run the automated test scripts for Altdrx.com.